LinksVault/LinksVault/docs/terms.md

 These Terms are governed by applicable local law unless otherwise required.
 Disputes will be resolved first through informal negotiation and, if unresolved, through arbitration or courts of competent jurisdiction, as permitted by law.

 ## 18. Contact
-Questions about these Terms: [REPLACE WITH SUPPORT EMAIL]
+Questions about these Terms: help.linksvault.app@gmail.com